simonw/datasette/docs/plugin_hooks.rst

     The name of the table.

 ``row`` - ``sqlite.Row``
-    The SQLite row object being dispayed on the page.
+    The SQLite row object being displayed on the page.

 Return links for the "Row actions" menu shown at the top of the row page.